 Who’s the ideal candidate for a microinfusion treatment?

-“Microinfusion is great for anyone who wants a little pick-me-up for their skin,” says Gabriella.
+“Microinfusion is great for anyone who wants a little pick-me-up for their skin,” Gabriella shares.
 “It’ll help you achieve a brighter complexion and let your makeup sit better.
 It’s also perfect in anticipation for a special occasion.
 We have a lot of celeb patients who come in for microinfusion before a big event.”
-Gabriella notes that it takes about a week for the results to fully set in, so plan your treatment in advance.

 How long do the results last?